dbltoe/Trademark/bootstrap/bootstrapReadMe.md

 # Trademark Files for the Zen Cart Bootstrap Template
 **Adds a Trademark to the Main Page and Mobile Nav Bars**

 This has two folders, one for stores using version 1.5.7d of Zen Cart and the other for 1.5.8a or newer.
-This due to the change in language file formats in 1.5.8 and later.
+This is due to the change in language file formats in 1.5.8 and later.

 NOTE:  If you have not yet cloned your bootstrap or responsive_classic template, we recommend you do that before you install this mod.
 Get lat9' excellent [Clone a Template](https://www.zen-cart.com/downloads.php?do=file&id=2087) to do the job.